ebiggio/prestashop-customer-dni/README.md

 ## Version 0.6.0

 By default, PrestaShop does not allow setting the customer's DNI (National Identity Document) when creating an account.
 Instead, the field is saved at the address level, which for some cases is not the most appropriate.
-There's no additional validation for the DNI field;
+There's also no additional validation for the DNI field;
 a customer can have multiple addresses with different DNIs, and even the same DNI can be used for multiple addresses for different customers.
-This module adds a new field to the registration and edit form of the customer, allowing them to save their DNI when creating or editing their account.
+This module adds a new field to the registration and edit form of the customer, changing the handling of the DNI field at the customer's personal information level.
+The module also provides additional validation options for the DNI field, such as making it required, unique, and validating it against a regular expression.

 ## Features